lgbt-foundation/whitepaper/whitepaper.md

 Hornet has trusted and longstanding relationships with numerous gay event locations in several major cities.
 Our launch partners and advisors each bring incredible networks to the Foundation that will help establish the LGBT Token as a regular form of payment.
 Thus, the LGBT Token will be usable in a real, daily life sort of way.
 We believe that this is key to the success of the LGBT Token and will help cryptocurrencies in general by providing more real world examples of how it might be used.

+As a viable and feasible currency we intent the LGBT Token to be able to handle micro as well as large-scale transaction in an easy, comfortable and efficient way.

 ### 2. Identity Recognition And Protection